Found Mold During Renovation? Here’s What to Do

 A qualified team will assess the situation and discuss treatment options and cost with you.
 The treatment plan may include setting up containment zones, running HEPA air filtration, and removal or treatment of porous materials like drywall, flooring, and insulation.

-Ensure all moisture problems have been fixed and that all materials and structures are dry before closing the wall with drywall.
+Ensure all moisture problems have been fixed and that all materials and structures are dry before closing up the walls with drywall.
 Improve ventilation with upgraded bathroom fans, vents, or even a dehumidifier to maintain healthy humidity levels.

 Delays, Costs and Insurance

 In the Dayton and Cincinnati areas, the average turnaround to clean up mold is 3 to 10 days.
 Moderate remediations typically range from $1,500 to $5,000.
-However, costs can range from as little as $500 for small jobs to $10,000+ for more extensive remediation and repairs.
+However, costs can range from $500 for small jobs to $10,000+ for more extensive remediation and repairs.

 Please note